mikerochip/unity-addressables-batch-load-bug/README.md

 Repro Steps:

+1. Make sure you have Unity 2022.1.21f1 installed
 1. Open the Unity project `AddressablesBatchLoadBug`
 1. Open the scene `SampleScene`
 1. Press play to enter play mode